evrythng/evrythng-cli/README.md

 matched, but the arguments do start with a module's `firstArg`, the syntax for the module's `operations` is printed to help guide the user.

-So for example, the `thng $id read` command:
+So for example, the `thngs $id read` command:

 ```
-$ evrythng thng UnghCKffVg8a9KwRwE5C9qBs read
+$ evrythng thngs UnghCKffVg8a9KwRwE5C9qBs read
 ```
 would receive all tokens after its own name as `args` when the operation is called (i.e: all arguments matched its `pattern`):